foxws/laravel-modelcache/README.md

 You can create your own cache profile class by implementing the  `Foxws\ModelCache\CacheProfile\CacheProfile`, and overruling the `cache_profile` in `config/modelcache.php`.

-For example you could create a cache profile that only caches when an user is authenticated.
+It is also possible to overrule the cache prefix using the model instance.
+For this create a method named `cacheNameSuffix` on the model instance.

 ## Testing